Protect Your Pet

 At Kanan Veterinary Hospital, we recommend that all dogs be tested annually for heartworm infection.
 We will perform this test during their routine wellness visit.

-How Does a Dog Get Heartworm Disease?
+How Does My Dog Get Heartworm Disease?

 A dog can become infected with heartworms when they are bitten by a mosquito that is carrying immature heartworm larvae.
 These larvae pass from the mosquito into the dog and move through the body.
 They then enter the bloodstream and migrate to the right ventricle of the heart.
 There is no spread from dog to dog, dog to cat, or dog to human.